zshipko/bimage/README.md

         // Handle resize error
     }

 Pixels are represented as an array of 4 floats ranging from 0-1.
-For example, red would is [1.0, 0, 0, 1.0].
+For example, red is [1.0, 0, 0, 1.0].
 This means that pixels are generic across all datatypes.

 Get a pixel: